P0f509/RandomChat/README.md

 ## Set up the C server

 The first task is changing the ***ip String*** in the server.c file (line 22): you have to provide the ip-address of the machine you are using to run the server.
-Follow the following commands to compile and run the server.
+Follow the commands to compile and run the server.
 Notice you must provide a port number as argument of C programm.

 ### Compilation